MicrosoftDocs/azure-reference-other/studio-module-reference/build-counting-transform.md

  Category: [Learning with Counts](data-transformation-learning-with-counts.md)

 ## Module Overview

- You can use the **Build Counting Transform** module to analyze training data and build a *count table* as well as a set of *count-based features* that can be used in a predictive model.
+This article describes how to use the **Build Counting Transform** module in Azure Machine Learning Studio to analyze training data.
+From this data, the module builds a *count table* as well as a set of *count-based features* that can be used in a predictive model.

  A count table contains the joint distribution of all feature columns given a specified label column.
 Such statistics are is useful in determining which columns have the most information value. *Count-based featurization* is useful because such features are more compact than the original training data, but capture all the most useful information.
 You can use the module parameters to customize how the counts are transformed into the new set of count-based features.